KeyboardKit/KeyboardKit/README.md

 KeyboardKit Pro is also a way to support this project, which is otherwise completely free and developed by a single person (with great help from the community).
 If you appreciate this project, consider going Pro.

-Note that KeyboardKit Pro extends this library by using the same extension points as is available to everyone.

-[Go Pro here!][Pro]
+[Read more here][Pro]

-## Demo Application
+## Demo Applications

-This repository contains a `Demo` folder that has two demo apps that lets you try out KeyboardKit and KeyboardKit Pro.
+This repository contains a `Demo` folder with two demo apps that lets you try out KeyboardKit and KeyboardKit Pro:

-The KeyboardKit demo consists of a main app and two extensions:

 * The standard demo has a system keyboard that mimics an English keyboard and a unicode-based keyboard.
 * The pro demo has a system keyboard with support for all keyboard locales and an `RTL` variant as well.

-These demo apps are not intended to be production ready, but rather to give you inspiration.

-To run the demo app, open and run the project, then enable the keyboards under system settings.
-Enable full access to support all features, like audio and haptic feedback.
+To run the demo apps, open and run the projects, then enable the keyboards under system settings.
+Full access is required forfeatures like audio and haptic feedback.